Lomi Composter Review: A Sustainable Solution To Food Waste

 Learn how you can transform food waste into nutrient-rich soil for your garden in just a few hours!
 My honest thoughts & experiences.

-Composting your food waste not only helps reduce waste, but it can also benefit your garden and the environment by providing your plants, herbs, or vegetable garden nutrient-rich soil.
+Composting your food waste not only helps to reduce waste, but it can also benefit your garden and the environment by providing your plants, herbs, or vegetable garden nutrient-rich soil, rather than simply sending your compostable waste away in your green bin each week.

-With the Lomi Composter, you can turn your food waste into extremely nutrient-rich compost, in a matter of hours, right in your own kitchen – although I recommend putting it in your utility room if that’s an option for you (more on that later).
+With the Lomi Composter, you can turn your food waste into extremely nutrient-rich compost, in a matter of hours, right in your own kitchen – although I recommend putting it in your utility room if that’s an option for you; I’ll explain why shortly.

-In this Lomi composter review, I’ll explore the features and benefits of the Lomi Composter, how I’ve been using it in our garden, and ultimately, I will help you determine if this countertop composter is the right choice for you – because although I believe it’s unequivocally worth it, $350 is still a lot of money.
+In this Lomi composter review, I’ll explore the key features and benefits, how I’ve been using it in our garden, and ultimately, I will help you determine whether or not this countertop composter is the right choice for you – because although I believe it’s unequivocally worth it, $350 is still a lot of money.

 Lomi composter ready and waiting to turn food waste into nutrient-rich soil

-Lomi composter is ready and waiting to turn food waste into nutrient-rich soil
+My Lomi on the countertop, ready and waiting to turn food waste into nutrient-rich soil

-Let me try to explain what the Lomi composter is, in a compostable nutshell (see what I did there…).
+Let me try to explain what this appliance is, in a compostable nutshell (see what I did there…).

 It is an attractive, compact, and efficient device that can sit comfortably on any kitchen countertop, making it easy to use, access, and also keep clean.
-The Lomi Composter uses a unique and patented technology that accelerates the composting process.
+It uses a unique and patented technology that accelerates the composting process.

-This process takes around 16 to 20 hours to turn food waste into nutrient-rich compost – by the way, that’s the longest mode, which with the help of a LomiPod compost accelerator, ensures that the soil that comes out of the Lomi is nutrient-dense, the other modes do things differently – more on that later though.
+This process takes around 16 to 20 hours to turn the waste into nutrient-rich compost – by the way, that’s the longest mode, which with the help of a Lomi’s compost accelerator, ensures that the soil coming out of the composter bucket is nutrient-dense, the other modes do things differently – more on that later though.

 And ta da!!
 Nutrient-rich soil is what you get out of the Lomi after a composting cycle.